86Box/docs/hardware/network.rst

       * Port forwarding can be performed through the Virtual Network Editor's *NAT Settings*.

-Local switch
+Local Switch
 ------------

-The local switch feature creates a virtual `network switch <https://en.wikipedia.org/wiki/Network_switch>`_ to plug virtual machines into.
-It functions like a real hardware switch, routing packets based on MAC addresses and without any awareness of high-level protocols.
-Protocols such as IPX/SPX, TCP/IP, and NetBEUI are entirely managed by the virtual machines.
-This connection mode does not present any connectivity to the outside world, it is an entirely isolated switch.
-The local switch uses multicast packets to transmit packets over your real LAN.
-Multiple real computers can run 86Box virtual machines connected to the same local switch.
+The local switch is a virtual Ethernet switch which uses multicast networking to **automatically connect** multiple 86Box machines running on the same host and on other hosts connected to the same real network; these machines can then communicate with each other as if they were connected through an `actual switch <https://en.wikipedia.org/wiki/Network_switch>`_.

+Unlike :ref:`hardware/network:VDE` and :ref:`hardware/network:TAP`, the switch works on **all host operating systems** supported by 86Box, and is **fully plug-and-play** with no configuration required on the host side :ref:`in most cases <hardware/network:Troubleshooting>`.
+However, it only provides connectivity between machines, so connecting to an external network and the Internet requires a machine running router software with two network cards: one connected to the switch and the other connected to the external network through :ref:`hardware/network:SLiRP`, :ref:`hardware/network:PCap` or other means.

 Shared secret
 ^^^^^^^^^^^^^

-The local switch supports a shared secret where every 86Box virtual machine connecting to the local switch must posses the same shared secret to participate.
-This is a useful network isolation tool.
-For instance, in a LAN shared by the users Fred, Wilma, Barney, and Betty, they might choose to use their own names as a shared secret to avoid accidentally joining in each others' networks.
+The shared secret :ref:`option <settings/network:Options>` allows for isolating virtual networks by setting a password.
+An emulated network card configured with a shared secret can **only** communicate with other emulated network cards set to the same shared secret, even if the machines are running on hosts connected to the same real network.
+This allows for different users on a shared real network to have their own separate virtual networks, for instance.

-.. important:: Shared secrets are neither a security nor a privacy feature, they only provide isolation.
-Packets continue to be sent in plain-text, and determined users can modify their local copy of 86Box to join a network by studying transmitted network packets.
+.. important:: Shared secrets only provide basic isolation, without additional security nor privacy.
+Packets are sent in plain text, and therefore they can be captured and spoofed by network analysis tools or by modifying the 86Box source code.

-Hub mode
+Hub Mode
 ^^^^^^^^

-Hub mode changes the functionality of the local switch into that of an `ethernet hub <https://en.wikipedia.org/wiki/Ethernet_hub>`_.
-The key difference is that a hub does not route packets, but instead sends all data packets to all connected devices at once.
-This may be useful to study network protocols, but is generally inadvisable to enable.
+The hub mode :ref:`option <settings/network:Options>` turns the local switch into an `Ethernet hub <https://en.wikipedia.org/wiki/Ethernet_hub>`_.
+In this mode, also referred to as *promiscuous mode*, the emulated network card will listen in to **all packets** sent across the virtual network, including those not bound to the card's MAC address.
+Due to the performance impact, enabling hub mode is only recommended for specific applications such as analyzing network protocols.

+Troubleshooting
+^^^^^^^^^^^^^^^

+If you're having trouble getting machines to communicate with each other through the local switch while other modes work, follow this checklist:

+* All machines must be running on the same **86Box version**.
+* All machines must have the same :ref:`shared secret <hardware/network:Shared secret>` if one is set.
+* All hosts must have a **single connection** to the **same network**.

+  * A host with multiple IPv4 addresses on the same network may cause issues related to packet duplication.
+  * Connecting two hosts on separate networks through a third middle-man host is not supported.

+* Any firewalls must allow traffic to **UDP port 8086** on multicast groups 239.255.86.86 (used if no shared secret is set) and 239.255.80.86 (used if any shared secret is set).
+* Some **home routers** have trouble bridging multicast traffic between wired and Wi-Fi; try having all hosts on the same connection type.
+* If you use **enterprise switches**, try changing the *IGMP Snooping* option in their settings.

 VDE
 ---